ihmeuw/vivarium_research/docs/source/onboarding_resources/computing/index.rst

 being used in the sim.
 Therefore, follow these steps:

 #.
 Use the naming conventions below to ensure consistency.
 #.
-Always version up rather than replacing a data file (e.g., create a new file with the current date rather than just replacing with a different file of the same name).
+Always version up rather than replacing a data file that is used by engineering or is not tracked in GitHub (e.g., create a new file with the current date rather than just replacing with a different file of the same name).
 #.
 Include the exact file name and location in the docs.
 This means if you version up a data file, you will need to update the docs to reflect the new name.
 This ensures the engineers are aware of any changes.

 For consistency, please use this naming convention for all files: :code:`FILENAME_20230309.ext`.